 - Hazardous properties of lithium batteries, safety concerns and incident reporting

-- Requirements for selection of packaging, affixing package marks/labels, and completion of shipping papers (for Section 1B via air).
+- Requirements for selection of packaging, affixing package marks/labels, and completion of shipping papers (for Section IB via air).

-- State and operator (airlines) variations specific to lithium metal battery shipments
+- State and operator (airlines) variations specific to lithium battery shipments

-- New Lithium Battery Class 9 label and the new lithium battery handling mark being phased in starting 2017
+- New Lithium Battery Class 9 label and the new lithium battery handling mark that took effect on January 1, 2019.

 - Prohibition of Lithium Metal Batteries, without equipment, on Passenger aircraft.

-- New number of small packages of lithium batteries per consignment limits.
+- Number of small packages of lithium batteries per consignment limits.

 This course INCLUDES required US DOT General Awareness and Security Awareness training.
 Students will be provided with an electronic manual that includes all course materials.